healthlocker/healthlocker/README.md

 After that you should be able to run `mix test` and see lots of green!

+### Routes

+You can view all of the routes by running `mix phoenix.routes` in your terminal.

 ## Learn more

   * Official website: http://www.phoenixframework.org/